enasequence/read_docs/faq/runs.rst

 This error is specific to FASTQ files: each read record in such a file should comprise exactly four lines, none of which should be blank.
+Whitespace characters may only occur in the identifier line and are discouraged.
 The FASTQ format is as follows:

 ::